bwo/monads/README.md

 - `tell`, `pass`, `listen`, `listens`, `censor`: supported by `writer`.

-All of these except `callcc` are implemented in a monad-agnostic way: it is possible to define additional monads that implement any of them without changing the existing code.
+All of these except `callcc` are implemented in a monad-agnostic way (and thus are defined in `monads.core`): it is possible to define additional monads that implement any of them without changing the existing code.

 ## Utility functions